 Gratin is the definition of cozy holiday food.
 The tender slices of potatoes absorb decadent cream and cheese, while fresh herbs add brightness and aroma.
 Once baked, the top caramelizes into a beautiful golden crust that is as visually appealing as it is delicious.
 What makes this dish special is its versatility: you can prepare it ahead of time, choose your favorite cheeses, and even vary the herbs to suit your menu.

-- 2 lbs potatoes (Yukon Gold or Russet), thinly sliced
+- 2 1/2 lb Yukon Gold potatoes, thinly sliced

 - 2 cups heavy cream